jimmy697/bombparty-cheat/README.md

 # bombparty-cheat

 This was primarily developed by artificial intelligence (OpenAI) along with a lot of self learning by me, ensuring the code works as effective as possible.
+Please star this repo if you like it!

-##Features
+## Features

 - Auto copy word to clipboard
 - Find longest word